 Google defines soul music as a kind of music incorporating elements of rhythm and blues and gospel music, popularized by African-Americans.
 Characterized by an emphasis on vocals and an impassioned improvisatory delivery.

-May I also add that it often gives you those dancing feet and you may occasionally utter a positive “mmm” or “get it girl.”
+May I also add that it often gives you those dancing feet and you may occasionally utter a positive “mmm” or “come on.”

 Lastly, since this is not a test study sheet, Google defines folk music as music that originates in traditional popular culture or that is written in such a style.